MMC Benefits Handbook

 Is there a limit on the travel and lodging expense benefit the Plan will reimburse?

-The reimbursement for lodging expenses is limited to $50 per night per person, including lodging expenses of a parent who must go with a child who needs medical care or of a nurse or other person who can give injections, medications, or other treatment required by a patient who is traveling to get medical care and is unable to travel alone.
+The reimbursement for lodging expenses is limited to $50 per night for one person, or $100 per night combined for the patient and one caregiver.
+When a child is the patient, two persons may accompany the child, including lodging expenses of a parent who must go with a child who needs medical care or of a nurse or other person who can give injections, medications, or other treatment required by a patient who is traveling to get medical care and is unable to travel alone.
+When a child is the patient, two persons may accompany the child.
 The maximum reimbursement for lodging expenses is $100 per night.

 The maximum reimbursement for all travel and lodging expenses combined is $10,000 per episode of care.